Junang-Wang/synthetic-ddsa/SimVessels/README.md

 `

 ## Acknowledgements
-I would like to acknowledge the authors and contributors of the code that I referenced from the GitHub repository [https://github.com/psweens/V-System].
+We would like to acknowledge the authors and contributors of the code that we referenced from the GitHub repository [https://github.com/psweens/V-System].